Back to AFH Support

 We understand all of this information can be overwhelming, and there are many rules and requirements to follow in order to remain in compliance.
 To make this easier, the Adult Family Home Council has created editable safety plan templates for your Adult Family Home.
 Click the button below to access the AFHC Safety Manual page.
 Here you’ll find a collection of templates and supporting documentation to help all adult family homes create their own safety manual and meet L&I’s safety requirements.

 Looking for additional safety resources?
-Click the button below to explore 15 educational PDFs that support the AFH Worker Safety Awareness Program.
+Click the language buttons below to explore 15 educational PDFs that support the AFH Worker Safety Awareness Program.
 Topics include APP, PPE, Safety and Health Records, First Aid Requirements, Ergonomics, Bloodborne Pathogen Exposure, Hazardous Drug Control Program, Workplace Violence, and more!
+These valuable PDFs are available in English, Amharic, Romanian, Russian, Spanish, Swahili, and Tagalog.
 Don’t forget to keep these workplace safety resources readily available by saving, printing, and distributing them to your team.

 Funding and support for this project has been provided by the State of Washington, Department of Labor & Industries, Safety & Health Investment Projects.